osamuaoki/imediff/README.md

 repository, "git ime" immediately exits without changes to be on the safe side.

-If the latest commit involves multiple files, "git ime" splits this big commit by the file into multiple smaller commits involving a single file for each commit.
+If the latest commit involves multiple files, "git ime" splits this big commit into multiple smaller commits involving a single file for each commit.
 When the first line of the commit message is "-", each split commit message becomes just filename only.

 If the latest commit involves only a single file, the commit may be split into multiple smaller commits involving a set of minimal partial changes.
 If the